nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - `"annotations"`: a list of objects documenting the annotations used in the 3 above fields.
 These objects have two string fields `"name"`, the annotation string, and a human-readable blob of text `"description"`.
+- `"version"` (optional): a string representing the version of Michelson that the view is meant to work with; Michelson versions *are* base58check-encoded protocol hashes.

 The 3 “Michelson” fields have the same format, they are either: